 Sedum spurium 'Tricolor'Item #7073 USDA Hardiness Zone: 4 - 9

 Attractive in all seasons, this perennial succulent features fleshy green leaves edged in white, taking on a pink blush in cooler weather.
-Ground-hugging stems spread to make an easy-care ground cover.
+Ground-hugging stems spread to make an easy care groundcover.
 An excellent choice for rock gardens or containers.
-Evergreen.
+Evergreen except in coldest climates.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Fast growing 4 to 6 in. tall, spreading 12 in. wide.
+- OverviewLight Needs:Full sunWatering Needs:Water occasionally once established; more in containers and extreme heat.Average Landscape Size:Quickly reaches 4 to 6 in. tall, spreading 12 to 18 in. wide.

 - History & LoreHistory:Sedum is classified into the Crassulaceae, containing about 600 species.
 This species is native to the Caucasus region of Eastern Europe.Lore:The genus is from the Latin verb sedere, to sit, which describes the procumbent growth habit of many species.